NetApp/harvest/cmd/collectors/zapi/README.md

 ## Metrics

 The collector collects a dynamic set of metrics.
 Since most ZAPIs have a tree structure, the collector converts that structure into a flat metric represtantation.
-No postprocessing or calculation is performed on the collected data itself.
+No post-processing or calculation is performed on the collected data itself.

 As an example, the `aggr-get-iter` ZAPI provides the following partial attribute tree: